TYPO3-Documentation/TYPO3CMS-Guide-ContributionWorkflow/Documentation/Appendix/GeneralTopics/CglFixMyCommit.rst

 cglFixMyCommit
 ==============

-If you don't make sure your source code is formatted correctly, the automatic tests on the review server will fail, after you upload your patch.
+If you don't make sure your source code is formatted correctly, the automatic tests on the Gerrit review server will fail, after you upload your patch.

 If that happens to you, you can fix this by running the following script.
 It will apply a fix to all php files in your last commit.

 After that you will need to do the following: